teateatea/heartbreaker/A/Classes/Magic-Users/Paradigms/Wizard.md

 ### Preparing Spells
 **The Wizard must spend an hour to [[Prepared Magic#Preparing Spells|Prepare Spells]] from their [[Prepared Magic#Spellbooks|Spellbook]], usually in the morning.**

-For each available Spell Slot, choose a Spell from your Spellbook.
-When Casting that Spell, you gain a bonus to $L$ equal to the Circle of that Spell Slot.
+**You may fill each available Spell Slot with one Spell from your Spellbook.**

+**When Casting a Spell, you gain a bonus to $L$ equal to the Circle of that Spell Slot used to Prepare that Spell**

 > For example, Zizard is a **3rd** Level Wizard, who prepares **Acid Arrow** into her **2nd** Circle Spell Slot.
 When she casts it, her $L$ equals **5**, meaning she'll roll 5d4 acid damage.